After Wisdom Tooth Removal

 - If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
 As reviewed in your consultation, this is usually temporary in nature.
 You should be aware that if your lip or tongue is numb, you could bite it and not feel the sensation.
 Call [last_name] if you have any questions.

 - Slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify the office.
 Tylenol or ibuprofen should be taken to reduce the fever.

 - You should be careful going from the lying down position to standing.
 You could get light headed from low blood sugar or medications.
 Before standing up, you should sit for one minute before getting up.

 - Occasionally, patients may feel hard projections in the mouth with their tongue.
 They are not roots; they are the bony walls which supported the tooth.
 These projections usually smooth out spontaneously.
-If not, they can be removed by Drs.
-Bosack or Schrotenboer.
+If not, they can be removed by Dr. Bosack.

 - If the corners of your mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment such as vaseline.